Lyme Disease Weight Gain and Weight Loss: Why Both Happen

 Thyroid and Hormonal Disruption

-Subtle hormonal changes can slow metabolism even when labs appear normal.
+Subtle hormonal changes can slow metabolism even when laboratory values remain within reference ranges.

 Reduced Physical Activity